chocolatey/choco-wiki/CreatePackages.md

 #Creating Chocolatey Packages

+## Quick Start guide

+If you think you got what it takes and just want to know the basic steps to get a package out, there is a special [Quick Start Guide](https://github.com/chocolatey/chocolatey/wiki/CreatePackagesQuickStart) for you. **NOTE**: This doesn't exempt you from observing the rules, requirements and guidelines (noted below).

 ## Rules to be observed before publishing packages

 There are a few rules that you have to follow before pushing packages to chocolatey.org:
 * **Don't package illegal software.** Packages of software that is illegal in most countries in the world are prohibited to publish on Chocolatey.org.
 This applies in particular to software that violates the copyright, pirated software and activation cracks.
 Remember that this also affects software that is especially designed to accomplish software piracy.